 - Both spouses wait until 70 to claim

 - One spouse claims early while the other waits

 - The lower-earning spouse claims a spousal benefit at or after full retirement age while deferring his or her own retirement benefit (available only to anyone born on or before January 2, 1954, from FRA through age 70)

 Your claiming strategy may be as unique as your financial circumstances and retirement outlook.

 What’s your gender?

-Wells Fargo Advisors and its affiliate do not provide tax or legal advice.
-Please consult with your tax and/or legal advisors before taking any action that may have tax and/or legal consequences.
+Wells Fargo Advisors does not provide tax or legal advice.
+Please consult with your tax and/or legal advisors before taking any action that may have tax and/or legal consequences